sharife/goldenthread-v2/site/content/get-involved/_index.md

 ---
 **CASTING**

-W﻿e're currently casting for our 2025 season.
+W﻿e are currently casting for our 2025 season.
 Please visit our **[Casting page](/get-involved/casting/)** to find out more and to submit.

 - - -